skip to content

 00:04:52 - Jenn Junod

-And if I understand a module, it's basically where it's like a little subsection that it uses your information and that you get types from.
-So it's like.
-Can be a list of like.
-So I was using it in my.
-One of my Astro layouts websites that already had TypeScript set up and it had a list of all of its types and each like section of them are a module.
+And if I understand a module, it's basically where it's like a little subsection that uses your information and that you get types from.
+So it can be a list of, like...
+I was using it in one of my Astro layouts websites that already had TypeScript set up, and it had a list of all of its types, and each section of them is a module.

 00:05:20 - Anthony Campolo

 So a module is more general than types at all.
-A module is just a chunk of JavaScript code or TypeScript code in one place.
-You want to import into another place.
+A module is just a chunk of JavaScript code or TypeScript code in one place that you want to import into another place.
 So you could have a JavaScript module with no types whatsoever being imported from one file into another file.
-So that's like the.
-That's the general definition of module, but in terms of, like, what you're talking about, importing types one place to another, that's like a use case of a module.
+That's the general definition of module, but in terms of what you're talking about, importing types from one place to another, that's a use case of a module.
 I don't know if that makes any sense.

 00:05:48 - Jenn Junod